13 min read

 write for g2

 PR backlinks come from mentions in media outlets.
-This tactic involves reaching out to editors and asking them to feature your link-worthy content on their websites.
+This involves reaching out to editors and pitching your link-worthy content.

 example of forbes

-1. Sort the site’s pages by the number of inbound links;
+• Use a website crawler or link analysis tool to sort the site's pages by the number of inbound links.

 dead pages on monday.com

-Dig deeper to identify sites linking to these dead pages, and you’ve got yourself a list for outreach.
+• Once you identify sites linking to these dead pages, you can make a list for outreach.

 how easy it was to gain links with statistics roundups